Notice of Pre-AIA or AIA Status

 receiving a communication signal indicating that the autoloader device has been physically loaded with the payload;

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine Prager with the aforementioned limitations taught by Cooper with a reasonable expectation of success.
-The motivation to combine these references is the same as above in claim 1.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine Prager with the aforementioned limitations taught by Sweeny2 with a reasonable expectation of success.
+One of ordinary skill would have been motivated to combine these references in order to improve transportation of a payload by UAV (Sweeny2 [0048]).

 Regarding claim 5, Prager in combination with the other references teaches the invention as described above.
 Prager additionally teaches: